AnyCake/Metro-Grub-Theme/README.md

 # Metro-Grub-Theme

-This is a GRUB theme inspired by Metro design.
+This is a GRUB theme inspired by Metro design.<br>
 Sorry, it's not made yet.
 I'm working on this project...

 > [!CAUTION]